Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Discussion and conclusions

 \subsection{Phase response}

 PRC determination for noise-free neuron-like oscillators has been known for decades.
 We here concentrated on noisy signals without well-defined marker events, such as spikes.
 As our first result, we mention the technique for recomputing the empirical PRC obtained in response to stimuli of arbitrary, but known shape, into the theoretical PRC, $Z_{\cal P}(\vp)\to Z(\vp)$.
-This technique can be used along with any approach for PRC inference, in particular, it can enhance the applicability of the standard approach.
+This technique can be used alongside with any approach for PRC inference, in particular, it can enhance the applicability of the standard approach.
 This addition is especially beneficial for analyzing biological systems where some restrictions on the stimulus's shape may apply.

-Next, we suggested a simple approach to inference's error estimation.
-Without knowing the ground truth and using only the observations, we quantify the inferred PRC's usefulness.
+Next, we suggested a simple approach to inference error estimation.
+Without knowing the ground truth and using only the observations, we quantify the inferred PRC's accuracy in reproducing the observations.
 Namely, we quantify how much of the signal's variability can be explained by the inferred PRC.
 Again, this approach can complement any PRC estimation technique.
 We strongly recommend using this error estimation tool in experiments.
 Indeed, blind application of an inference technique always provides some response curve, but in the case of noisy or chaotic systems, the obtained curve may not describe the underlying dynamics.

 We critically considered previously developed techniques that were introduced without being tested on examples where the ground truth is known.
 We performed tests and highlighted the potential weaknesses and drawbacks.
 In particular, we suggested improving the inference approach based on the popular analytical signal technique exploiting the HT by ignoring the data points immediately before and after stimuli.
 Furthermore, we compared the performance of the known and newly developed techniques in the noise-free and noisy cases using specially designed test data with the known ground truth.
 We tested the dependence of the results on the noise level and the observable used for data analysis.
 In particular, we have shown that the HT-based technique is generally unreliable.
 As a result, we have demonstrated the essential advantage of our IPID-1 approach based on the direct reconstruction of the Winfree equation: it is not restricted to sine-like signals, it immediately provides the theoretical PRC, and is robust against noise.
 We confirmed this conclusion by applying different inference techniques to a high-dimensional system representing the simplest model of brain rhythm generation.
 Estimating the error, we have demonstrated that IPID-1 is the only approach to yield a good result for this challenging test.